Todd-L-Miller/osg_annex/README.md

 the default name for the generated file (stampede2-normal.slurm) includes the queue name; use the `--target` option to change it.

-At the moment, the SLURM script requests a single node.
+By default, the SLURM script requests one CPU for one task on one node.
+Specify `--nodes`, `--ntasks`, and/or `--cpus-per-task` to change the corresponding numbers.
+Presently, these numbers aren't passed along to HTCondor, so it will over-report available resources.

 # Detailed Instructions
 These instructions assume you have an [OSG Connect](https://osgconnect.net) account and an